-Up-date 1st Oct 2 pm: The Labor Minister Muriel Pénicaud announced that the decree will not be published on 1st October...
+Updated on 18th October: The Labor Minister Muriel Pénicaud announced on 1st October that the decree will not be published on 1st October...
 So more debate before a final decision is made!
+Here is a summary of what has happened so far and how it may impact your business.

 In January 2019, the French Government extended a social charges exoneration called ACCRE to all new businesses.
 So far restricted to the unemployed creating a business - hence the name Aide aux Chômeurs Créateurs et Repreneurs d’Entreprises, it was applied to all new businesses and renamed ACRE - Aide aux Créateurs et Repreneurs d’Entreprises.

-The Government is now back-tracking its decision with the new Loi de Finance 2020, by limiting ACRE for auto-entrepreneurs.
-From 1st October 2019, micro-entrepreneurs social charges exoneration will be significantly reduced.
+The Government is now back-tracking its decision with the new Loi de Finance 2020, by wanting to limit ACRE for auto-entrepreneurs.
+It was initially suggested that From 1st October 2019, micro-entrepreneurs social charges exoneration would be significantly reduced.
+This action has been put on hold further to the uproar of micro-entrepreneurs associations such as FEDAE and Union des Auto Entrepreneurs, but this is something to keep an eye for in the new Loi de Finance 2020.

 Social charges exoneration ACRE for micro entrepreneurs before 1/10/19